dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 safely exit.

 {: .callout .note}
-Note: this example has a downside: namely, if the expectation is not satisfied, our test will run forever.
+Note: this example has m_a downside: namely, if the expectation is not satisfied, our test will run forever.
 It will eventually time-out and fail, but it will take longer and be slightly harder to debug.
 To alleviate this problem, you can use `WaitForNotificationWithTimeout(ms)` instead of `WaitForNotification()`.